manju246/AI_Agent/README.md

 The translation system only supports text-to-text translation without advanced linguistic capabilities.
 Limitations:

-The system is limited to fetching only Bitcoin (BTC) and Ethereum (ETH) prices.
 The translation feature currently supports basic translations and may not handle complex phrases or idioms perfectly.
 The system may encounter rate limiting when too many requests are made in a short period (due to CoinMarketCap’s API restrictions).
 Error Handling